Postcard from Porto: 8 things to discover in Douro Valley

 Image: Vila Galé Collection Douro

-Escape the British chill and enjoy a romantic weekend away on the Portuguese coast with our pick of unmissable sights in the Doura Valley wine region.
+Escape the British chill and enjoy a weekend away on the Portuguese coast.
+Here are our pick of unmissable sights in the Douro Valley wine region…

 Stay in a giant barrel at Quinta da Pacheca